rtb-12/PolkaGuard-Council/README.md

 # PolkaGuard‑Council ⚖️

 PolkaGuard‑Council is the **token‑gated DAO extension** for PolkaGuard, introducing community‑driven approval and bounty distribution mechanisms.
+Built with Solidity smart contracts deployed on AssetHub (Polkadot's system parachain), it empowers PGT (PolkaGuard Token) holders to propose, vote, and authorize bounties in a transparent and secure on‑chain process.kaGuard‑Council ⚖️

+PolkaGuard‑Council is the **token‑gated DAO extension** for PolkaGuard, introducing community‑driven approval and bounty distribution mechanisms.
 Built as an upgrade to PolkaGuard's CLI toolkit, it empowers PGT (PolkaGuard Token) holders to propose, vote, and authorize bounties in a transparent and secure on‑chain process.olkaGuard‑Council ⚖️

 PolkaGuard‑Council is the **token‑gated DAO extension** for PolkaGuard, introducing community‑driven approval and bounty distribution mechanisms.
 Built as an upgrade to PolkaGuard’s CLI toolkit, it empowers PGT (PolkaGuard Token) holders to propose, vote, and authorize bounties in a transparent and secure on‑chain process.